Bees spend all summer gathering nectar so they can make honey to eat through the winter. In this sense, honey was designed to be stored.

 Yes, honey really can last forever.
-Archeologists have even unearthed jars of honey which are thousands of years old but still perfectly edible, like the honey found in the tombs of Ancient Egyptians or the 5,000-year old honey found in the country Georgia, which is believed to be the oldest honey in the world.
+Archeologists have even unearthed jars of honey that are thousands of years old but still perfectly edible, like the honey found in the tombs of Ancient Egyptians or the 5,000-year-old honey found in the country Georgia, which is believed to be the oldest honey in the world.

 Why Honey Lasts Forever

-Honey doesn’t go bad because it is naturally hygoscopic and acidic.
-Hygoscopic refers to the fact that honey has a very high concentration of sugar and only about 20% water.
+Honey doesn’t go bad because it is naturally hygroscopic and acidic.
+Hygroscopic means that honey has a very high sugar concentration and only about 20% water.

 The water tries to mix with the sugar to balance out the concentration.
-Because the sugar is so concentrated, osmotic pressure causes water to leach out of bacteria, which essentially makes their cells explode.
+Because the sugar is so concentrated, osmotic pressure causes water to leach out of bacteria, making their cells explode.

 Honey Might Go Bad IF:

-There are some exceptions to the “honey will last forever” rule though.
+However, there are some exceptions to the “honey will last forever” rule.
 Your honey might go bad if:

-- Low-quality honey: Some cheap brands of honey are diluted or have other ingredients added to them.
-Usually these ingredients are other sugars, so they don’t affect shelf life.
-However, some of those added ingredients might reduce the honey’s natural antibacterial properties.
+- Low-quality honey: Some cheap brands of honey are diluted or have other ingredients added.
+Usually, these ingredients are other sugars, so they don’t affect the shelf life.
+However, some added ingredients might reduce the honey’s natural antibacterial properties.

-- High humidity: Normally honey doesn’t contain enough water compared to sugar for bacteria to grow.
-In theory, if you put the honey somewhere very humid, it could absorb the moisture.
-If the water content of honey were to climb above 25% or so, bacteria might start to grow and survive.
+- High humidity: Normally, honey doesn’t contain enough water compared to sugar for bacteria to grow.
+Theoretically, if you put the honey somewhere very humid, it could absorb moisture.
+If the water content of honey were to climb above 25%, bacteria might start to grow and survive.

-- Insect spoilage: Some insects, especially ants, are particularly good at getting into honey jars.
-This honey is usually still safe to eat but not everyone is thrilled about the idea of eating insects.
+- Insect spoilage: Some insects, especially ants, are good at getting into honey jars.
+This honey is usually still safe to eat, but not everyone is thrilled about the idea of eating insects.

 How to Store Honey So It Lasts Forever

-If you want honey to last forever in your food supply, you’ve got to make sure you store it in the right containers which are sturdy, won’t degrade, and have a tight seal.
+If you want the honey to last forever in your food supply, you’ve got to make sure you store it in the proper sturdy containers, which won’t degrade, and have a tight seal.

 Plastic Containers for Honey